Last Updated on March 2, 2021 by Shaun Snapp

 HANA is not any faster than any of the competing databases and does not have zero response time or anywhere near to it.

 Removal of aggregates, duplicates, or secondary indices does not speed HANA or reduce complexity.
-We covered the complexity topic in the article How Much Has HANA Really Been Simplified?
+Did we cover the complexity topic in the article How Much Has HANA Really Been Simplified?
 The rest of the quote is nonsense, as Hasso essentially demonstrates how little he knows about databases.

 “We were lucky and got two prototypes from sap: P*time for row store and Terex for columnar store. we ask SAP to implement dynamic parallelism for the columnar store and as a result experienced unprecedented performance for complex queries.”